-We did continue with the cut and treat method but found some tools that reduced collateral damage to virtually nil.
-Working with the 20% glyphosate solution and cutting when Canada goldenrod is in flower, we changed the technique for applying the herbicide.
 By using a painting trim brush (one that is not a sponge) and a tallish container for the herbicide, we found we could gather enough herbicide in the brush without dripping it.
-We would tap this on the cut end and get complete coverage without dripping – no dripping down the stem and no dripping from the herbicide container to the cut end!
+Tap this on the cut end and it has complete coverage without dripping – no dripping down the stem and no dripping from the herbicide container to the cut end!
 We used a tallish container so the brush would stand upright and the handle would not slip down into the herbicide.

 On August 17, 2013, we did a test in a small area to see how this would work.
 Within a week, we were seeing results.
 On September 4, 2013, this is how one of those test patches looks!
-You can see from this picture that we would have had a good deal of collateral damage had we continued with the spritzing method.
-Other advantages of this method of cutting and treating include being able to cut 1 stem or multiple stems and it uses minimal herbicide.
-The downside of this method is that it does not translate to operations wanting/needing to automate the process.
+You can see from this picture that we would have had a lot of collateral damage with the spritzing method.

-Although our method included one person cutting and one person treating, we figured out a method that functions well for a person working alone.
+The results show this system works and minimizes collateral damage!This technique can work for a person working alone.
 Using a fanny pack, I was able to find a tallish screw-lid glass jar that would fit in it.
 I had to cut the handle of the trim brush slightly to fit inside the jar.
 When I wasn’t cutting, the herbicide and the trim brush were secure in the fanny pack with the lid on.